mozilla/price-tracker/docs/METRICS.md

 ### Questions to answer in future experiments

-While some of these questions may be partially answerable by this extension, answering them thorougly requires controlled A/B testing and/or more extensive data collection on more sites.
+While some of these questions may be partially answerable by this extension, answering them thoroughly requires controlled A/B testing and/or more extensive data collection on more sites.

 #### Does it affect user behavior in Firefox?
 - Does it increase shopping browsing?